1987 Belgian Grand Prix: Race summary

 Qualifying runs saw the two Williams FW11Bs take the front row, with Nigel Mansell on the pole, nearly 1.5 seconds faster than Nelson Piquet.
 Certainly, Piquet was still suffering the results of his accident at Imola.
 Ayrton Senna took the third place in his Lotus 99T ahead of the two Ferrari F1/87s of Gerhard Berger and Michele Alboreto.

 The race required two starts.
 On the first start Mansell took the lead ahead of Senna, Piquet and Alboreto.
 At the back of the grid René Arnoux (Ligier JS29B) and Andrea de Cesaris (Brabham BT56) tangled, whilst Thierry Boutsen (Benetton B187) hit Berger's spinning Ferrari F1/87.
 A more serious accident befell Philippe Streiff who crashed heavily at the Eau Rouge before the wreckage was hit by Tyrrell teammate Jonathan Palmer; both were unhurt but their Tyrrell DG016s were reduced to scrap.
+The accident was of such impact that Streiff's car was split in two.
 By virtue of qualifying 23rd to his teammate's 24th, and ironically by crashing first, Streiff was given the spare car for the restart forcing Palmer out of the race.

-On the second start, Senna led Mansell away, but during lap one the Briton tried to overtake the Brazilian.
+On the second start, Senna led Mansell away, but during lap one the Briton tried to overtake the Brazilian on the outside of the Fagnes chicane.
 The two controversially tangled, leading to the retirement of the Lotus 99T.
 Mansell rejoined the race at the back, until the damage sustained in the collision finally forced him to retire on lap 17.
 Mansell subsequently visited the Lotus garage where harsh words were exchanged and punches were thrown.